truluci/efos-bot/README.md

 - **Translation Utility**: Translates messages in specified channels.
 - **Voting System**: Facilitates voting within the server with admin-defined affirmations.
 - **Weather Command**: Provides weather information for specified cities.
+- **Math Command**: allows users to challenge each other to a timed math battle with random arithmetic questions.
+- **Leaderboard Command**: displays the top users ranked by points earned from various challenges.

 ## Dependencies